A-Goyal27/Summer-of-Computational-Imaging/README.md

 ## Teaching the Course
 Feel free to use the course as long as you provide acknowledgement.

+For each day there are some additional speaker notes.
+These contain certain parts that are intended to be highlighted or taught in a specific way.
+However, these are certainly not definite, and feel free to teach the content in whatever way you see fit.

 Additionally, feedback would be much appreciated.
 Send any feedback to this email: [placeholder]

 ## Overview